danhans42/nxflash/README.md

 WINBOND| 29C020|256k|Legacy
 WINBOND| 29C040|512k|Legacy

-## Thanks

-This is a project that I am using to learn more about playstation programming, and C in general.
-Please take that into consideration and if you find any bugs - drop me a line or open an issue here and I will do my best to get onto it.

-Thanks to Tim S for writing xflash and for releasing the sources and to the members of PSXDEV.net.

 ## Future Goals

 I will also be looking at adding further features into NXFLASH to make it even more useful - my aspiration is for it to turn into a bit of a multi purpose tool.